VanAndelInstitute/lambdaR/README.md

 ## Execution Role

 You will need to create an AWS role with which to execute your lambda function.
 When you create a lambda function through the AWS web console, this role is created for you.
 But you can also do it from the command line.
-First create a file name `trust_policy.json` with these content:
+First create a file named `trust_policy.json` with these contents:

 ```
 {